Western Hasakah offensive

-The Western al-Hasakah offensive was a military operation in the spring of 2015, waged between the Kurdish YPG and allied forces against the Islamic State (ISIL) for control of the western half of the Al-Hasakah Governorate, during the Syrian Civil War.
+The Western Hasakah offensive was a military operation in the spring of 2015, waged between the Kurdish YPG and allied forces against the Islamic State (ISIL) for control of the western half of the Hasakah Governorate, during the Syrian Civil War.
 The Syrian Kurds' counteroffensive was dubbed Operation Commander Rûbar Qamishlo.
 During the initial ISIL offensive, Islamic State forces managed to advance up to the western banks of the Khabur River, reaching Tell Tamer and Ras al-Ayn, and capturing dozens of villages, in addition to abducting 350–400 Assyrian Christians as hostages.
-In the subsequent Kurdish-led counteroffensive, the Kurdish-led forces managed to expel Islamic State forces from the western countryside of the al-Hasakah Governorate, in addition to the Abzulaziz mountain range.
-On 31 May 2015, as most of the offensive operations in the western Al-Hasakah Governorate ended, the part of the offensive in the Ras al-Ayn District expanded into the Tell Abyad region, in the northern Raqqa Governorate.
+In the subsequent Kurdish-led counteroffensive, the Kurdish-led forces managed to expel Islamic State forces from the western countryside of the Hasakah Governorate, in addition to the Abzulaziz mountain range.
+On 31 May 2015, as most of the offensive operations in the western Hasakah Governorate ended, the part of the offensive in the Ras al-Ayn District expanded into the Tell Abyad region, in the northern Raqqa Governorate.

 Background

-On 21 February 2021, the YPG and their allies launched an offensive on ISIL territory in the eastern countryside of the al-Hasakah Governorate, to expel the Islamic State from the region.
+On 21 February 2015, the YPG and their allies launched an offensive on ISIL territory in the eastern countryside of the Hasakah Governorate, to expel the Islamic State from the region.
 On 23 February, the YPG captured Tell Brak, during a pre-dawn raid, and severed the road between Tal Hamis and al-Hawl two days later, which was a main ISIL supply line from Iraq.
 On 27 February, Kurdish forces managed to capture the town of Tell Hamis and the surrounding area, while the Syrian Army launched their own offensive from the direction of Qamishli.
 On March 10, the YPG had captured 103 villages and hamlets, in addition to Tell Brak and Tell Hamis, expelling ISIL to the south of the Khabur River.